chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     inv(ζ) ∈ C:sub:`L`

-By Axiom S.3, every Word in the Word-level representation of inv(ζ) belongs to L. ∎
+By Axiom S.2, every Word in the Word-level representation of inv(ζ) belongs to L. ∎

-Example:

-Consider the Sentence ζ = "This is a test."

-Its Character-level representation is:

-Z = (T, h, i, s, σ, i, s, σ, a, σ, t, e, s, t, .)
+As mentioned when Invertible Sentences were defined, the condition of Invertibility is strong.
+While the Inverse of every Sentence is defined in the domain of Strings, an Inverse Sentence does not necessarily belong to the Corpus of its uninverted form.
+Therefore, when a Sentence is Invertible, it will exhibit syntactical symmetries at not just the Character level, but also at the individual Word level.
+Before moving onto to **Theorem 2.3.4** and **Theorem 2.3.5**, of which the latter represents the culmination of the effort so far, a digression into their motivation is in order, as it will help highlight the interplay of syntactic symmetries that give rise to palindromes.

+Consider the Sentences from the English language, *ᚠ = "this is a test"*, *ᚢ = "live on"*,* and *ᚦ = "step on no pets"*.
+Their Character-level representations would be,

+    **ᚠ** = ("t", "h", "i", "s", σ, "i", "s", σ, "a", σ, "t", "e", "s", "t")

+    **ᚢ** = ("l", "i", "v", "e", σ, "o", "n")

+    **ᚦ** = ("s", "t", "e", "p", σ, "n", "o", σ, "n", "o", σ, "p", "e", "t", "s")

-Now, let's reverse Z to get the Character-level representation of inv(ζ):
+The Character-level representation of their Inverses, would be,

-Reverse(Z) = (., t, s, e, t, σ, a, σ, s, i, σ, s, i, h, T)
+    **inv(ᚠ)** = ("t", "s", "e", "t", σ, "a", σ, "s", "i", σ, "s", "i", "h", "t")

+    **ing(ᚢ)** = ("n", "o", σ, "e", "v", "i", "l")

+    **inv(ᚦ)** = ("s", "t", "e", "p", σ, "n", "o", σ, "n", "o", σ, "p", "e", "t", "s")
-Notice that the Delimiters (σ) still appear at the same indices in both Z and Reverse(Z), just in reversed order.

-In Z, the Delimiters are at indices 4, 7, and 9.
-In Reverse(Z), the Delimiters are at indices 9, 7, and 4 (counting from the beginning of the reversed string).
+In the case of *ᚠ*, it's *inv(ᚠ)* is not a Sentence in the Corpus, since none of the Words in it belong to the Language (English).
+Notice that the Delimiters (*σ*) still appear at the same indices in both *ᚠ* and Reverse(*ᚠ*), just in reversed order.
+In *ᚠ*, the Delimiters are at indices 4, 7, and 9.
+In *inv(ᚠ)*, the Delimiters are at indices 9, 7, and 4 (counting from the beginning of the reversed string).
-Why this happens:

-When we reverse a String at the Character level, we're essentially flipping the order of all Characters.
-This includes the Delimiters.
 So, while the sequence of Delimiters is reversed, their positions relative to the beginning and end of the String remain the same.

-Implications for the Delimiting Algorithm:

-Since the Delimiting Algorithm identifies Words based on Delimiter positions, this means that when we apply the algorithm to the reversed Character-level representation, we'll still get the same Words, but in reversed order and inverted.
+Since the Delimiting Algorithm identifies Words based on Delimiter positions, this means application of the algorithm to the reversed Character-level representation, results in the same delimitation of the linguistic "*entities*" (Strings) which correspond to Words, but in reversed order and inverted.
+In other words, the Delimiting Algorithm, while defined to apply to Words, can be extended to apply to the more general class of Strings which do not contain Empty Characters.

+In the case of *ᚢ*, it's *inv(ᚢ)* belongs to the Corpus, since all of its Words belong to the Language (English) and have semantic coherence in *ᚢ*.
+This means *ᚢ* belongs to the class of Invertible Sentences in English.
+Take note, none of the Words that belong to *ᚢ* (or more precisely, to one of the ordered pairs of **W**:sub:`ᚢ`) belong to *inv(ᚢ)* (or more precisely, to one of the ordered pairs of **W**:sub:`inv(ᚢ)`).
+However, there does appear to be a relationship between the Words which appear in *ᚢ* and *inv(ᚢ)*, namely, they must be Invertible.
+The Word *"live"* inverts into *"evil"*, while *"on"* inverts into *"no"*.
+In other words, based on this preliminary heuristic analysis, if a Sentence is to be Invertible, the Words which belong to it must belong to the class of Invertible Words **I**.

+In the case of *ᚦ*, a similar situation is found.
+Each Word in *ᚦ* is Invertible and pairs with its Inverse Word in *inv(ᚦ)*, e.g. *"pets"* and *"step"* form an Invertible pair, etc. This means, for the same reasons as *ᚢ*, *ᚦ* belongs to the class of Invertible Sentences.
+However, there is a symmetry embodied in *ᚦ* over and above the pairing of its constituent Words into Invertible pairs.
+Not only is *inv(ᚦ)* a Sentence in the Corpus, but it's equal to *ᚦ* itself.
+Indeed, *ᚦ* belongs to a special class of English sentences: Palindromes.

+The next two theorems encapsulate these important properties of Invertible Sentences.
+When Palindromes are formally defined in the next section, these theorems will be used extensively to prove the main results of this work.

+**Theorem 2.3.4**: ζ ∈ K → W:sub:`inv(ζ)` = (inv(α:sub:`Λ(ζ)`), inv(α:sub:`Λ(ζ)-1`), ..., inv(α:sub:`1`))

+Let **Z** be the Character-level representation of *ζ*.
+By Definition 1.2.1, the Character-level representation of *inv(ζ)* is the reversed sequence of Characters in **Z**.

+The Delimiters in **Z** and **inv(Z)** appear at the same indices, just in reversed order.
+Since the Delimiting Algorithm (Definition 2.1.4) identifies Words based on Delimiter positions, the Strings separated by Delimiters in *inv(ζ)* will be the Inverses of the Words in *ζ*, but in reversed order.

+Assume *ζ ∈* **K**.
+By Theorem 2.3.3, this implies that the Word-level representation of *inv(ζ)* only contains Words from the Language **L**.
+This means the Strings separated by Delimiters in *inv(ζ)* must be Words from Language **L**.

-This is why the Word-level representation of inv(ζ) in Corollary 2.3.4.1 is the reordered inverses of the Words in ζ.
+Therefore, the Word-level representation of *inv(ζ)* contains the Inverse Word of each Word in *ζ* in the reversed order. ∎

-In our example:

-Applying the Delimiting Algorithm to Z gives us:

-W:sub:ζ = ("This", "is", "a", "test")

-Applying the Delimiting Algorithm to Reverse(Z) gives us:

-W:sub:inv(ζ) = ("tset", "a", "si", "siht")

-Corollary 2.3.4.1:
+Theorem 2.3.4: ζ ∈ K → W:sub:inv(ζ) = (inv(α:sub:Λ(ζ)), inv(α:sub:Λ(ζ)-1), ..., inv(α:sub:1))

+Revised Proof:

-Let ζ be a Sentence in C:sub:L with Word-level representation:
+Let ζ be an arbitrary sentence in K.

-W:sub:ζ = (α:sub:1, α:sub:2, ..., α:sub:Λ(ζ))
+Let Z be the Character-level representation of ζ.
+Let W:sub:ζ = ( α:sub:1, α:sub:2, ... , α:sub:Λ(ζ)) be the Word-level representation of ζ, obtained by applying the Delimiting Algorithm (Definition 2.1.4) to Z.

+Character-Level Inversion: By Definition 1.2.1, the Character-level representation of inv(ζ), denoted as inv(Z), is the reversed sequence of Characters in Z.

+Delimiter Preservation: The Delimiters in Z and inv(Z) appear at the same indices, but in reversed order.
+This is because string inversion reverses the order of all characters, including delimiters.

+Applying the Delimiting Algorithm to inv(ζ):  Let's apply the Delimiting Algorithm to inv(Z).
+Because the delimiters are in reversed order, the algorithm will identify segments of inv(Z) that correspond to the inverses of the words in Z, also in reversed order.

-Then, the Word-level representation of inv(ζ) is:
+Word-Level Representation of inv(ζ): Let W:sub:inv(ζ) be the Word-level representation of inv(ζ) obtained by applying the Delimiting Algorithm to inv(Z).

+Invertibility Implies Semantic Coherence: Since ζ ∈ K, by Definition 2.2.2, inv(ζ) ∈ C:sub:L.  By Axiom S.2, every word in W:sub:inv(ζ) must belong to L.

+Conclusion: Combining steps 3, 4, and 5, we can conclude that W:sub:inv(ζ) consists of the inverses of the words in W:sub:ζ, in reversed order.
+Therefore:

 W:sub:inv(ζ) = (inv(α:sub:Λ(ζ)), inv(α:sub:Λ(ζ)-1), ..., inv(α:sub:1))

-Proof:

-Character-level representation: Let Z be the Character-level representation of ζ.
-By Definition 1.2.1 (String Inversion), the Character-level representation of inv(ζ) is the reverse of Z.

-Delimiter positions: The Delimiters in Z and the reverse of Z appear at the same indices, just in reversed order.

-Word boundaries:  Since the Delimiting Algorithm (Definition 2.1.4) identifies Words based on Delimiter positions, the Words in inv(ζ) will be the inverses of the Words in ζ, but in reversed order.

-Word-level representation: This implies that the Word-level representation of inv(ζ) is indeed the reordered inverses of the Words in ζ, as stated in the corollary. ∎
+This completes the proof. ∎

-**Theorem 2.3.4** ζ ∈ K → (∀ α ∈ W:sub:`ζ`: α ∈ I)
+**Theorem 2.3.5** ζ ∈ K → (∀ α ∈ W:sub:`ζ`: α ∈ I)

-This theorem can be stated in natural language as follows: A Sentence is Invertible if its Words are Invertible.
+This theorem can be stated in natural language as follows: If a Sentence is Invertible, then all of its Words are Invertible.

 Assume *ζ ∈* **K**.
 Consider the Word-level representation of *ζ*.

     1. W:sub:`ζ` = ( α:sub:`1`, α:sub:`2`, ... , α:sub:`Λ(ζ)`)

-By Definition 1.2.1 AND THE THEOREM PROVED ABOVE, the Word-level representation of *inv(ζ)* is
+By Definition 1.2.1 and Theorem 2.3.4, the Word-level representation of *inv(ζ)* is

     3. W:sub:`inv(ζ)` = ( inv(α:sub:`Λ(ζ)`), inv(α:sub:`Λ(ζ)-1`), ... , inv(α:sub:`1`) )